 In addition to the FTCA, there are also state and federal anti-fraud and scam laws.
 The Texas Attorney General’s office works hard to protect Texas consumers from fraud and scams, and works closely with state and federal agencies.
 Texas law also allows consumers the ability to file a lawsuit against a business that has violated the law.
 Consumers may file lawsuits individually, or can participate in class action lawsuits if they are one of several consumers to be injured by the same business or product.

 To learn what your best options are to pursue justice and hold an abusive business accountable, contact Daic Law today.
 Let our consumer protection attorney work alongside you to stop the abuse and get you the closure you need.
-Call our office at (713) 808-5246, or send us an email at firstname.lastname@example.org.
+Call our office at 877-893-6040, or send us an email at firstname.lastname@example.org.
+Learn more about how our debt defense lawyers in Texas can help you protect your rights and find resolution to difficult matters like debt collection lawsuits, business disputes, and more.